ATS & Optimisation

 An Applicant Tracking System (ATS) is software that companies use to sort through job applications.
 According to Jobscan, 98% of Fortune 500 companies use one.
 When you submit your resume online, it almost always goes through an ATS before any human reads it.

-Here's what happens: the ATS scans your resume, pulls out your contact info, job titles, skills, and education, then compares everything against the job description.
-If your resume doesn't match enough keywords and criteria, it gets filtered out, and no recruiter ever sees it.
+Here is what happens: the ATS scans your resume, pulls out your contact info, job titles, skills, and education, then compares everything against the job description.
+If your resume does not match enough keywords and criteria, it gets filtered out, and no recruiter ever sees it.

-The good news?
-Once you understand how ATS works, it's not hard to beat.
+The good news: once you understand how ATS works, it is not hard to beat.
 You can check your resume right now with our .

-Understanding the ATS pipeline helps you optimize your resume for each stage.
+Understanding the ATS pipeline helps you optimise your resume for each stage.

 1